 Nearly 100% of the produce not grown on the farm is purchased from local markets or from small traders.
-Wherever possible middlemen are avoided and locals are actively helped to establish businesses that supply fresh, sustainable and organic produce.
+Wherever possible we avoid middlemen and actively support locals in establishing businesses that supply fresh, sustainable and organic produce.
 Nikoi has helped to establish many local businesses.
 Notably a car rental business that the company helped support from the beginning has grown 12 fold.
-The supplier of the 'alang alang' for the grass roofs was provided with training on the techniques which resulted in a 3 fold increase in the price of their product and at the same time decreased the frequency that the roofs have to be replaced and at the same time made the material entirely from natural materials.
-In helping these businesses set up and develop Nikoi has helped to improve these businesses significantly and had a much larger positive impact on the local community than other resorts.
+The supplier of the 'alang alang' for the grass roofs was provided with training on the techniques which resulted in a three fold increase in the price of their product, decreased the frequency that the roofs have to be replaced and transformed the product into one made entirely from natural materials.
+In helping these businesses set up and develop, Nikoi has helped to improve these businesses significantly and had a much larger positive impact on the local community than other resorts.
 Nikoi has actively helped a number of staff establish micro enterprises supplying the business with goods and services such as bamboo straws, bamboo luggage tags, fruit and vegetables, yoga and cooking classes.